Vidal Nuño: Toros de Tijuana

 On February 18, 2020, Nuño signed with the Toros de Tijuana of the Mexican League.
 Nuño did not play in a game in 2020 due to the cancellation of the Mexican League season because of the COVID-19 pandemic.
 Nuño recorded 11 scoreless innings in 2021 for Tijuana.

 Los Angeles Dodgers

 On June 1, 2021, Nuño signed a minor league contract with the Los Angeles Dodgers organization.
-He pitched in 18 games (seven starts) for the AAA Oklahoma City Dodgers, with a 6–2 record and a 7.09 ERA.
+He pitched in 18 games (seven starts) for the Triple–A Oklahoma City Dodgers, compiling a 6–2 record and a 6.58 ERA with 43 strikeouts over 53 1/3 innings.